 - Gently fold in the chocolate.
 To maintain swirls, you don’t want to completely mix it in.
 Don’t worry if you don’t use all 2 ounces– you can add some to the piping bag in the next step.

-- Add an open star piping tip (I recommend Wilton 1M) to your piping bag.
+- Add an open star piping tip (I recommend Wilton 1M) to your piping bag (disposable or reusable).
 Drizzle any leftover chocolate along the inside of your piping bag (this is optional).
 Add the meringue batter.
 It won’t all fit, so only use half to start.

 - Pipe 1.5 inch swirls until you use up all the batter.
 See the video tutorial above if you need a visual.
 The cookies don’t spread, so you can pipe them just 1-2 inches apart.
 Top each with sprinkles, if desired.